shivamsinghpawar/FinalSemProject/README.md

-# MiniProjectMCA
+# Final Project MCA
 SRM Institute for Science and Technology.

-Mini project for MCA 3rd Semester
+Final project for MCA 4th Semester